Meningitis B Vaccination —

 Two trusted MenB vaccines — both available today

 Ready Health stocks both Bexsero and Trumenba.
 Both are UK-licensed, clinically proven Meningitis B vaccines.
-Our clinicians advise on the most appropriate choice for your age, schedule and circumstances.
+The vaccine most suited to you will be discussed and agreed with your clinician at your appointment, after a brief clinical review of your age, schedule and circumstances.

 Bexsero®